Huntington Beach Art and Sculpture

 to schools, corporations and non-profit

-butterfly will be on display at the Art
+butterfly was on display at the Art

 Center, 538 Main St., on Saturday to mark